University of Göttingen: Gardens

 The university maintains three botanical gardens: the Alter Botanischer Garten der Universität Göttingen, the Neuer Botanischer Garten der Universität Göttingen, and the Forstbotanischer Garten und Pflanzengeographisches Arboretum der Universität Göttingen.

 Organisation

-Today the university consists of 13 faculties and around 31,600 students are enrolled.
-More than 400 professors and 4,000 academic staff work at the university, assisted by a technical and administrative staff of over 7,000.
+As of 2023, the university consists of 13 faculties and around 22,484 students are enrolled.
+535 professors and over 4,000 academic staff work at the university, assisted by a technical and administrative staff of over 7,000.
 The post-war expansion of the university led to the establishment of a new, modern "university quarter" in the north of the city.
 The architecture of the old university can still be seen in the Auditorium Maximum (1826/1865) and the Great Hall (1835/1837) at Wilhelmsplatz.

 Faculties, centers, and institutes

-The University of Göttingen encompasses 13 faculties and a total of 36 additional centers and institutes (including associated centers and institutes but excluding institutes or departments within the faculties themselves).
+The University of Göttingen encompasses 13 faculties and a total of 38 additional centers and institutes (including associated centers and institutes but excluding institutes or departments within the faculties themselves).